Expanding possibilities, grounded in connection

 Our Approach at Amphora

 At Amphora, Brian Henderson, AMFT, provides Ketamine-Assisted Psychotherapy as part of his practice.
-His work emphasizes care, curiosity, and integration — helping clients translate what emerges during ketamine sessions into durable changes in their daily lives.
+His work emphasizes care, curiosity, and integration.
+He helps clients translate what emerges during ketamine sessions into durable changes in their daily lives.

 Is KAP Right for You?